Bathurst Mining Camp: Early 20th century

+After WW2

+A massive Sulfide orebody was discovered in 1953.
+James Boylen, Edward Gerald Byrne, Kenneth Colin Irving and NB Premier Louis Robichaud all contributed, each in his own special way, to move the ball down the field over the next decade, until in 1964 production was established at Brunswick Mine.

 In 1963 the 14 mile line to Brunswick Mines from Nepisiguit Junction was rebuilt by Canadian National Railways to serve the then-projected zinc mine resulting from the 1953 discovery.

-Zinc production at Brunswick Mine began in 1964.

 On 9 March 1987, a derailment occurred at Nepisiguit Junction when a runaway CN ore train journeyed from Brunswick Mines to just short of the wye.
 There was an error in communications with the mine staff and the engineer, Wesley Macdonald, ended up with more cars on his train than he thought, and the older brakes on the lead engine alone were unable to hold the train on the grade in the Brunswick Mines yard.
 After a harrowing journey at speeds up to 70 mph the engines derailed on the sharp curve into the wye at Nepisiguit Junction.
 Both units and most of the 30-car train derailed, but the engineer was not seriously injured.

 The zinc mine operated continuously since 1964 until April 2013, surviving economic stagnation and four major changes in ownership to produce approximately 150 million tonnes of ore at grades of 8.46% Zn, 3.33% Pb, 0.37% Cu, and 99 g/t Ag.

+21st century

+Because the financial power behind Noranda Mines decided to exit the mining game in 2004, its stake was sold to Xstrata.
+When Xstrata failed less than a decade later, it was merged with Glencore, who as of 2020 held most of the mineral rights in the Bathurst Mining Camp.

+In the early 21st century Blue Note Mines attempted to process ore from the Halfmile Mine, Restigouche Mine, Stratmat Mine, and its headquarters Caribou zinc mine.
+They were unsuccessful and the property was eventually sold to Trevali, who operated for several years before a tragedy struck at their Burkina Faso operation.
+The company were unable to recover, and its CEO Ricus Grimbeek resigned in disgrace, over the deaths of eight miners.
+It was published in 2023 that Grimbeek had a compensation package exceeding $2 million per annum, and that environmental remediation of the Caribou Mine site would cost $49 million.
+In July 2024 a new company called Bathurst Metallic proposed to the receivership court a sale price of $6.5 million.

+The Middle River gold property was bought by Green Panda from a prospector company in September 2023.